StefanoBuccelli/intan_project/Hardware/Stimulation Controller/README.md

 Event-related potentials in the LFP may have certain characteristics over a long timescale.
 Detection of these features (possibly in conjunction with detection of spiking activity) may be more reliable when multiple "checkpoints" are introduced.

 ---

+## Filters ##

+### Description ###
+We added separate filter stream modules that can realize both simple high-pass and simple low-pass filters.

+---

+### Utility ###

+#### LFP ####
+The Intan RhythmStim FPGA interface utilizes hardware filters on the Intan ADC chip, and in the DAC for listening to high-pass filtered spiking during experiments.
+By adding a separate sub-module for filter streams, and giving those streams the ability to digitally implement either simple high-pass or low-pass filters, it will be possible to use control-system methods that rely on LFP event detection while still acquiring and recording wideband signals (i.e. keeping spikes).

+---

+[FSM_Schematic]: ../../doc/Images/window_discriminator_schematic.PNG "Fig. 1: Updated State Machine Architecture"
+[Logo_Small]: ../../doc/Images/Logo_Small.PNG "Intan Modifications"